paapaabdullahm/angular-cli/README.md

 &nbsp;
 **Lets now create a new app with it**
->This example is angular specific.
-For others please check the corresponding documentation for instructions.

 &nbsp;
 * Open your .bashrc file and add an alias to shorten the command: